faryabib/faryabib.github.io/index.md

 + Congratulations to Gregory and the rest of the team for their interesting work, ''Differential integration of transcriptome and proteome identifies pan-cancer prognostic biomarkers'', that was just accepted to Frontiers in Genetics.
 (June 2018)

 + A preprint of the Gregory's manuscript titled ''Classes of ITD predict outcomes in patients with AML treated with FLT3 inhibitors'' is now on [bioRxiv](https://www.biorxiv.org/content/early/2018/05/14/322354).
+(June 2018)

 + Our research on the epigenetic of breast cancer will be supported by the Susan G. Komen's New Treatments for Drug-Resistant Breast Cancers funding program (April 2018).